janetschel/stickerbombing/README.md

 ```
 <br>

-The only thing left to do is to change `email.json` to feature the email addresses of the companies you want to email.
+The only thing left to do is to change the file `email.json` to feature the email addresses of the companies you want to email.
 The `email.json` is structured like this:
 ```JSON
 {